 Laws & Regulations

-FARE was involved in the passage of landmark legislation, including the Food Allergen Labeling and Consumer Protection Act, which took effect in 2006 and requires food labels containing any of the eight major food allergens to declare the allergen in plain language on the ingredient list.
+FARE was involved in the passage of landmark legislation, including the School Access to Emergency Epinephrine Act of 2013, and the Food Allergen Labeling and Consumer Protection Act, which took effect in 2006 and requires food labels containing any of the eight major food allergens to declare the allergen in plain language on the ingredient list.
 FARE was also heavily involved with the passage of the FAAMA, listed below, which calls for the development of national voluntary school food allergy guidelines and played a role in the 2009 passage of a Massachusetts allergy awareness law for restaurants, as well as laws in Illinois and Virginia that allow schools to stock epinephrine in case of anaphylactic emergencies.